ColorAnt | Evaluate

 The calculation of the media-relative CIELAB color values only takes place if the criteria specified for the first step are met.
 They are the starting point for the final color evaluation based on all control patches in the second step.

-Note: Reliable results can only be achieved with absolute colorimetric measurement data, so please do not use relative or scaled measurement data.
+Note: Reliable results can only be achieved with absolute colorimetric measurement data, so please do not use relative or scaled (e.g., converted with perceptual rendering intent) measurement data.

 The available input fields depend on the selected Evaluation method.
 Enter the required information according to the selected ISO standard.

-Save Report: Choose the file location and the format for the report (PDF, HTML, XML).
+Save Report: Saves the report in the location and format (PDF, HTML, XML) specified in Settings.

 The report contains all the information that you have entered, the summary from the evaluation dialog, a list of all patches with their names or IDs, the device color space, the Lab reference values, the Lab measurement value and the delta.